David Safier: Other Novels

 Happy Family was turned into an animated cartoon in 2017.
 It played in 92 countries and became an international critical and economic failure.
 Among the voice actors are Jason Isaacs, Emily Watson and Nick Frost.

+Miss Merkel was turned into a TV film series in 2023.
+The English language version of the first Miss Merkel book was published by Old Street Publishing in November 2024 and translated by Jamie Bulloch.